-Welcome to the e-marketplace.
-You have an exciting new product to sell or a great service to offer and you’re ready to enter the world of e-commerce as a business-to-consumer (B2C) seller, business-to-business (B2B) seller, or consumer-to-consumer (C2C) seller.
+Welcome to the e-marketplace, you have an exciting new product to sell online or a great service to offer and you’re ready to enter the world of e-commerce as a business-to-consumer (B2C) seller, business-to-business (B2B) seller, or consumer-to-consumer (C2C) seller.

 Many entrepreneurs face similar challenges when launching e-businesses.
-Being proactive at the start of your e-commerce venture and addressing these common pitfalls can lead to a successful online business.
+In addition, being proactive at the start of your e-commerce venture and addressing these common pitfalls can lead to a successful online business.

 Take a look at some common challenges that nearly every e-commerce entrepreneur faces: